The beekeepers of Sine Saloum: How all-women team tends to Senegal mangrove

 Experts say the management model can be adopted by communities across Senegal and elsewhere in the world.

-Joal-Fadiouth, Senegal – Clutching a purse and clad head-to-toe in white protective gear, Bintou Sonko removes a small metal kettle from her purse and releases smoke into one of the 50 beehives nestled in the dense mangrove outside her town in Senegal.
+Joal-Fadiouth, Senegal – Clutching a purse and clad from head to toe in white protective gear, Bintou Sonko removes a small metal kettle from her purse and releases smoke into one of the 50 beehives nestled in the dense mangrove outside her town in Senegal.
 Pacifying the bees, the 53-year-old extracts a dark golden liquid from within.

-In 2022, she, her sister, and several others in the 67-strong women’s cooperative in Joal Fadiouth, a town 100km south of Dakar, spent a month learning how to make honey, build hives, and interact calmly with the bees.
+In 2022, she, her sister, and several others in the 67-strong women’s cooperative in Joal-Fadiouth, a town 100km (62 miles) south of Dakar, spent a month learning how to make honey, build hives and interact calmly with the bees.
 Despite an initial fear of being stung, she is in no doubt of their importance in the mangrove.

 Keep readinglist of 4 items